willduff/mixedreality-enthusiast-guide/docs/tracking-problems.md

 ## The system is presenting me with UI that asks me to choose setup for all experiences or seated/standing, and I see my bounds.

 The device is taking too long to find the bounds.
-You can bypass this message by choosing the option to use a boundary and you will be taken to your Windows Mixed Reality Home with your bounds present.
+You can bypass this message by choosing the option to use a boundary and you will be taken to your Windows Mixed Reality home with your bounds present.

 ## I frequently see a message saying "I've lost my bounds".